telefonicaid/fiware-cloto/doc/admin_guide.rst

    :stub-columns: 1

    *  -  Machine
-      -  Rule Engine Node
+      -  Bosun Generic Enabler
-      -  Facts Engine Node
+      -  Openstack
    *  -  Type Machine
       -  Virtual Machine
       -  Virtual Machine
    *  -  CPU
-      -  1 core @ 2,4Ghz
+      -  4 cores @ 3,2Ghz
-      -  Intel(R) Xeon(R) CPU X5650 Dual Core @ 2.67GHz
+      -  CPU Intel(R) Xeon(R) CPU E31230
    *  -  RAM
-      -  2GB
+      -  4GB
-      -  2GB
+      -  4GB
    *  -  HDD
-      -  20GB
+      -  128GB
-      -  20GB
+      -  128GB
    *  -  Operating System
-      -  CentOS 7
+      -  CentOS release 6.7 - 64 bits
-      -  CentOS 7
+      -  CentOS release 6.7 - 64 bits

+The three cases consists in a stress scenario with a high load in a short period of time, configuring the “Security” parameter to “High” (token checking in each request), and the log file in debug mode.
+The second scenario is the same than the first one, but this time the “Security” parameter is configured to “Low”, and the log file to info mode.
+The third one is a stability scenario.

-The results of requirements both RAM, CPU and I/O to HDD in case of Rule engine node is shown in the following table:
+The results of requirements both RAM, CPU and HTTP response (average per second) in case of Rule engine node is shown in the following table:

 .. list-table:: Resource Consumption